 The texture is dense, crumbly, and tender.
 This is what differentiates them from American biscuits, which while also rich, are much lighter and flakier in texture.

-While there are savory American scones, they’re usually made sweet and often studded with ingredients like fresh or dried fruit, chocolate or nuts.
+While there are savory American-style scones, they’re usually made sweet and often studded with ingredients like fresh or dried fruit, chocolate or nuts.
 Sometimes, they’re also glazed similarly to doughnuts.

-Though there are only a handful of ingredients in American scones, they can be tricky to master.
+Though there are only a handful of ingredients in these scones, they can be tricky to master.
 Lucky, these tips will set you up for success.

 - Like pie crust, the secret to a tender scone is cold butter so you should freeze the butter.